tcsc/anansi/readme.md

 }
 ```

-Also, check out the project under the "examples" directory.
+Also, check out the projects under the "examples" directory.